Last modified: Feb. 18, 2020, 10:57 a.m.

-A common species in Belgium.
+A common species in Belgium, recorded from all provinces.

 The egg is laid on the upperside of Quercus near a vein.